mehulagg/gitlab/doc/integration/jira/jira_server_configuration.md

 group to assign permissions to the user:

 1. Sign in to your Jira instance as an administrator.
-1. In the upper right corner of the top navigation bar, go to the gear icon and select **User Management**.
+1. In the upper right corner of the top menu, go to the gear icon and select **User Management**.
 1. From the sidebar, select **Groups**.